Chadrick-Liang/UNIX_CLI_shell/README.md

 1. Resource Usage Feedback --> Resource Display
 What it does:
-- After each command is executed, the shell automatically displays detailed statistics including CPU time (user and system), peak memory usage (RAM), context switches, and block I/O operations
+- After each command is executed, the shell automatically displays detailed statistics including CPU time (user and system), peak memory usage (RAM) and block I/O operations
 Justification:
 - By making resource consumption transparent to the user, the shell encourages more mindful usage of system resources
 - This helps users identify inefficient commands or scripts, reduce unnecessary computational load, and adopt more optimised workflows